 The following quotes are taken from "The Vision of a Champion", which is a book written by legendary University of North Carolina Women’s soccer coach, Anson Dorrance.
-Anson Dorrance is a 23-time NCAA National Champion with University of North Carolina; a 1991 Women’s World Cup Champion as the USA coach; U.S.A Women’s National team 1986-1994. (.945 winning percentage) over 33 seasons with UNC.
+Anson Dorrance is a 21-time NCAA National Champion with University of North Carolina; The Tar Heels' record under Dorrance is 719-39-24 (.935 winning percentage) a 1991 Women’s World Cup Champion as the USA coach; U.S.A Women’s National team 1986-1994. (.945 winning percentage) over 34 seasons with UNC.
 He has coached 13 different women to a total of 20 National Player of the Year awards.
 He has won the ACC Tournament 19 times and was ACC Champion 20 times.
 He was also the NCAA Women's Soccer Coach of the Year eight times (1982, 1986, 1987, 1997, 2000, 2001, 2003, 2006), Men's Soccer Coach of the Year 1987 and elected to the National Soccer Hall of Fame.

 - The vision of a champion is someone who is bent over, drenched in sweat, at the point of exhaustion when no one else is watching.

 - If you had to do one exercise every day....my recommendation is to get a ball and play some kid in the neighborhood one on one.
 That’s going to develop you....if another kid shows up, show a little spunk and play ’em both.

 - Soccer is basically a struggle between the ones who want it and the ones who don’t.
 Every single duel is a statement of who wants it more.

 - The fitter you are, the harder it is to surrender.